Doubling Down

-Blackjack has many terms and basic rules which players should be familiar with if they want to leave the casino as winners.
-Hit, Stand, Surrender, Double Down, and Split are crucial for the game as they indicate the possible actions players can take.
-In this chapter, we will concentrate on the term Double Down.
+Blackjack has many terms and basic rules that players should be familiar with if they want to leave the casino as winners.
+Hit, Stand, Surrender, Double Down and Split are crucial in the game, as they indicate the possible actions players can take.
+In this chapter, we will concentrate on the move known as Double Down.

-Most of the players are familiar with it but are not so sure when to apply it in the game.
-In order to illustrate all of the possibilities this move offers the players and to get to the bottom of it, we will start from the very beginning.
-It is really important for players to acquire as much information and knowledge as possible about doubling down as it is very common and they are bound to face it at some point during the game.
+Most players are familiar with it, but are not so sure when to apply it in the game.
+In order to illustrate all the possibilities this move offers players and to get to the bottom of it, we will start from the very beginning.
+It is really important for players to acquire as much information and knowledge as possible about doubling down, as it is very common and they are bound to face it at some point during the game.

 Doubling Down In The Past

 In the past, when the casinos first started offering blackjack, there were restrictions on when players could double.
 Gamblers were allowed to do so only when they had a two-card hand with a final total of eleven or ten.
-In any other case, players were deprived of the chance to double down and take advantage of this move.
+In all other cases, players were denied the chance to double down and take advantage of this move.

-But time changes and so does blackjack.
-Nowadays, the casinos allow the rest of the additional moves and players have the freedom to decide when to double.
-Some single-deck variations still have rigid doubling down rules, allowing players to make this move only when holding two-card totals of 9 through 11.
+But times change, and so does blackjack.
+Nowadays, casinos allow all the additional moves and players have the freedom to decide when to double.
+Some single-deck variations still have rigid doubling-down rules, allowing players to make this move only when holding two-card totals of 9 through 11.

 The purpose of this is to increase the casino’s advantage.
 The house edge in single-deck blackjack would be almost non-existent had the rules (including those for doubling) been as liberal as those in shoe games.

-Liberal doubling rules help the players because they give them the chance to capitalise from advantageous spots.
-If doubling is altogether unavailable, blackjack fans face a house edge increase of 1.48% in multiple-deck variations.
+Liberal doubling rules help the players because they give them the chance to capitalise on advantageous spots.
+If doubling is altogether unavailable, blackjack fans face a house-edge increase of 1.48% in multiple-deck variations.

-Doubling down can be a double-edged sword for many gamblers and this is the reason why they should acquire the needed knowledge for it.
-Having to choose among so many options, many of them find it even harder to make up their minds.
+Doubling down can be a double-edged sword for many gamblers, which is why they should acquire the necessary knowledge first.
+With so many options to choose from, many players find it even harder to make up their minds.

 When to Double Down

-When players are dealt the first two cards, they have the opportunity to make their original bet twice as much by doubling down.
-When gamblers double, they get one more card in order to complete their hand.
-The general rule of thumb is this move is recommended only when players find themselves in potentially advantageous spots.
-Doubling down decisions should be made in line with basic strategy and may differ between games based on deck number and the dealer’s drawing and standing rules.
+When players are dealt their first two cards, they have the opportunity to double their original bet.
+When gamblers double, they receive one more card to complete their hand.
+The general rule of thumb is that this move is recommended only when players find themselves in potentially advantageous situations.
+Doubling-down decisions should be made in line with basic strategy and may differ between games, based on deck number and the dealer’s drawing and standing rules.

-In order to explain better the use of this term, let’s have a look at some common situations.
-For instance, if the dealer’s upcard is six, five, four, or three and the player’s first two cards are four and five, then it is recommended for them to double their wager as the dealer is placed in a bad position.
+To better explain how to use this move, let’s look at some common situations.
+For instance, if the dealer’s upcard is a six, five, four or three and the player’s first two cards are four and five, it is recommended to double the wager, as the dealer is in a weak position.

 Double Down Signal

-Regardless of what decision you want to make in blackjack, you must communicate it with its corresponding hand gesture.
-This way your intentions will be clear enough both to surveillance and the dealer.
-The correct hand signal for doubling down differs in hand-held blackjack and shoe games.
+Regardless of the decision you wish to make in blackjack, you must communicate it with the corresponding hand gesture.
+This way your intentions will be clear both to the surveillance team and the dealer.
+The correct hand signal for doubling down differs between hand-held blackjack and shoe games.

 In single-deck or double-deck blackjack, players receive their cards face-down.
 To double down, they must toss them face-up in front of their chips and make another wager up to the amount of the original bet.

-In many hand-held games, the double down card is dealt face-down.
-The dealer usually tucks it under the chips of the patron who doubles.
-The player has the right to immediately peek under to see its value.
-Many people prefer to wait until the end of the round when the other hands are resolved.
+In many hand-held games, the double-down card is dealt face-down.
+The dealer usually tucks it under the chips of the player who doubles.
+The player has the right to peek underneath immediately to see its value, although many prefer to wait until the end of the round when the other hands are resolved.

-In shoe-dealt blackjack, the cards of the players are dealt face-up and cannot be touched.
-Players indicate they would like to double down by putting up a new wager equal to their original bet to the left side of the chips they have first posted.
-The dealer would draw one final card to the hand and place it perpendicularly to the player’s first two cards to indicate this is a double down.
+In shoe-dealt blackjack, players’ cards are dealt face-up and cannot be touched.
+Players indicate they would like to double down by placing a new wager equal to their original bet to the left of their initial chips.
+The dealer will draw one final card to the hand and place it perpendicularly to the player’s first two cards to indicate this is a double down.

-Any potential profits and losses would be based on the player’s new total bet.
-If you beat the dealer, you win twice as much and vice versa.
+Any potential profits and losses are based on the player’s new total bet.
+If you beat the dealer, you win twice as much, and vice versa.
 One exception is made in some blackjack variations where the dealer does not receive a hole card and draws to complete their hand after players have made their moves.

 When the dealer hits blackjack, the player loses only the initial wager under the Original Bets Only (OBO) rule.
 Any bets made on doubling and splits push with the dealer’s blackjack and are returned to the player.